paparaeluiza/paparaeluiza.github.io/about/index.md

 ---
 layout: page
-title: This Intern
+title: 30/31
-excerpt: "Luiza Papara"
+excerpt: "Luiza Onciu Papara"
-modified: 2014-08-08T19:44:38.564948-04:00
+modified: 2018-03-31T19:44:38.564948-04:00
 #image:
 #  feature: so-simple-sample-image-4.jpg
 #  credit: WeGraphics
 #  creditlink: http://wegraphics.net/downloads/free-ultimate-blurred-background-pack/
 ---

-The present journal is a tool in documenting the internship period at Spinderihallerne within Innovation and Business Development Department.
-This interns mind never pauses.
-Either I write about the plans of tomorrow or I write about the worries of today, this blog is the evidence of my 3 months journey.
-With great expectation I start, with magnificent life lessons I will finish.
+The present photo journal is a tool in documenting my journey in learning all about photography.
+During the last year I became mesmerized by Pinterest and how information and beautiful experiences are shared through pictures.
+I can't tell how many hours per week I spent on Pinterest creating boards.
+This is a life style. :)

-I am all the cliches that you heard of: a fast learner, open minded, ambitious and enthusiastic, always trying to push myself to the limits so I can give my best in everything.
-But what is far most important to mention is that I have a fine irony hard to keep up with. :D
+During my long hours of research on the above mentioned app, I found out about the 30/31 days photo challenge.
+And I said to my self, why not try it?
+The plan is to snap a picture every day following the list with the daily photo challenges.
+Every month I will make a post with "the list" and everyday I will post a picture on this photo journal.

-My story is simple, not so far in the past I was an average person, the average class mate, no special skills, no special interests, no hobbies.
-Still the past is past and the new me has discovered the power of trying, the power of positive thinking, not afraid of failure.
-The entrepreneurial mind set is on and nothing can stop me.
-I use the present project, “The spinning intern”,  in order to evaluate my 3 months of personal and professional development.
+Just have in mind I am not a professional, I do not have any experience whatsoever but I would like to learn more about photography.